KaixinW99/Statistics/README.md

-# python
+# python(.py and .ipynb)
-- Something written in .py and .ipynb
+- Introduction to python and package is in *Intro and package*
-- The branches are different topics
+- Codes for Data science is in *Topics*